mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 That is “observation” or “contemplation.”

-#### 1 - 32:56

 In zazen we practice facing the wall.
-According to Bodhidharma, wall meditation means observation of the wall, looking at the wall.
-Looking at the wall doesn’t mean *you* look at the wall.
-The wall is emptiness.
-The wall is the source of existence; there is nothing there.
+According to Bodhidharma, he says wall meditation.
+Wall meditation means facing the wall, [...] observation of the wall, looking at the wall.
+“Looking at the wall” doesn’t mean *you* look at the wall, okay?
+The wall is *emptiness*.
+The wall is the source of existence; [there is nothing] there.

 So doing zazen, facing the wall, means abiding firmly in zazen, right-now-right-here – and then, what can you experience?
-This is emptiness, nothing.
-But nothing doesn’t mean nothing, because simultaneously *vipassana* means you can touch very deeply the source of the human phenomenal world.
-That’s why in the *Nirvana Sutra* it says, “If you want to see suchness, the truth of the human world, you have to see it through meditation, zazen.”
+This is emptiness.
+Nothing.
+But *nothing* doesn’t mean nothing, because simultaneously *vipassana* means you can touch very deeply the source of the human phenomenal world.
+That’s why in the *Nirvana Sutra* [it says], “If you want to see suchness, the truth of the human world, you have to see it through meditation, zazen.”
 That’s why doing zazen is very important for us.

-And the contemplation of the body: I told you, in this case the body is both the body and the mind, in the modern sense.
-Then the human body means the human body, and nutrition, and also human activities, and spiritual life.
-So you have to observe the human body, including nutrition and activities, spiritual life.
+And the contemplation of the body: I told you, *the body* is in this case both the body and the mind, in the modern sense.
+[Then] the human body means the human body, and nutrition, and also human activities, and spiritual life.
+That is called the human body.
+So you have to observe the human body like that, including nutrition, and activities, spiritual life.
+This is the human body.
 All are connected.

 So what is the human body?
-We don’t know what it is; you cannot pin it down. *Nothing to say* means completely your body is emptiness.
+We don’t know what it is; you cannot pin it down.
 It’s vast.
-Finally, it is the entire universe, that’s why we say “the entire universe”.
-And “the ten directions”: The ten directions means the spatial dimensions and also the dimension in time.
-So your body is connected with all sentient beings which exist in space and time.
+So finally it is the entire world. *Nothing to say* means completely your body is emptiness.
+It’s pretty big.
+That’s why we say “the entire world.”

+“Of the ten directions” means the spatial dimensions and also the dimension in time.
+So your body is connected with all sentient beings, which [are] existing in space and time.
 That is your human body.

 So that’s why you cannot pin down what is your human body.
 At that time, that body is called Buddha’s body.
-Beyond purity or impurity, we say Buddha body.
-Or technically, we say dharma body: *dharmakāya*. *Dharmakāya* is completely beyond your speculation.
+Beyond purity or impurity – we say buddha-body.
+Or technically, we say dharma body: *dharmakāya*.
+Dharmakāya is completely beyond your speculation.
 Anyway, your body is dharmakāya.

-That’s why first he speaks like this.
+That’s why first he [speaks] like this.
 That’s why “the observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.”

 #### 1 - 37:44